Frequently Asked Questions

 Some of the questions clients frequently ask us include:

-To set up a free phone consultation, contact us or call us at 716-202-2367.
+To set up a free phone consultation, contact us through our website or call us at 716-202-2367.
 All workers’ compensation claims are handled on a contingent-fee basis.
 We only get paid if you get paid.